Mortgage Contracts and Underwater Default

+While providing an interesting viewpoint for the ABM and APRM, identifying equivalent foreclosure costs for a common mortgage rate does not really equate the contract values, as foreclosure costs are both exogenous and fixed for a given locale (though varying widely across the United States).
+Therefore, we turn to a second method for equating the contracts: identifying for a fixed foreclosure cost, the mortgage rate spread which equates ABM and APRM values to FRM value.
 Figure \ref{F:spreads} plots the maps $\phi \to \mathfrak{s}^A(\phi)$ and $\phi\to \mathfrak{s}^P(\phi)$ at $H_0=1$ for the spreads $\mathfrak{s}^A$, $\mathfrak{s}^P$ from \eqref{E:endog_spread}.
-For example, in the case of $\delta=4.5\%$, if foreclosure costs are $30\%$ of the home value, then the ABM contract need only offer a spread of $19$ basis points before it has the same value as the FRM, while the APRM must offer a higher spread of $47$ basis points.
-For costs above $40\%$ the ABM can actually offer a lower mortgage rate than the FRM.
-For $\delta = 7\%$ the spreads dramatically increase, with the ABM needing to offer $115$ basis points and the APRM $156$ basis points.
+For example, in the case of $\delta=4.5\%$, if foreclosure costs are $15\%$ of the home value, then the ABM contract need only offer a spread of $3.6$ basis points before it has the same value as the FRM, while the APRM must offer a higher spread of $70.8$ basis points.
+For costs above $16\%$ the ABM can actually offer a lower mortgage rate than the FRM.
+For $\delta = 7\%$ the spreads dramatically increase, with, e.g. at $25\%$ foreclosure costs, the ABM needing to offer $27.7$ basis points and the APRM 101.1 basis points.